-Waste Management will coordinate with a videographer to produce service video tutorials that residents can easily access to learn how to use their Waste Management source-separated containers, including how to comply with SB 1383.
+Waste Management will coordinate with a videographer to produce service video tutorials that residents can easily access to learn how to use their Waste Management source-separated containers, including how on County's local Waste Management website.

 The video will illustrate how to source separate recyclables and organics waste while explaining what should and should not be placed in each container.
 It will also highlight some best management practices such as how to keep your organics container clean and how to reduce odor.
-This video is estimated to begin circulating in the1st Quarter of 2022.
-Waste Management will link the videos on County's local Waste Management website.
+This video is estimated to begin circulating in the 1st Quarter of 2022.
+Waste Management will link the videos